 - 2.6.
-The provisions of the Rehabilitation of Offenders Act 1974 does not apply to hackney carriage and private hire drivers.
+The provisions of the Rehabilitation of Offenders Act 1974 do not apply to hackney carriage and private hire drivers.
 As such an enhanced Disclosure and Barring Service (DBS) check will reveal all conviction and caution data regardless of whether or not it is spent.
 Filtered convictions and cautions will not be disclosed.
 The Council may have regard to spent convictions in determining whether an applicant is a fit and proper person. - 2.7.
+Where an applicant has more than one conviction, it is unlikely they will be considered a fit and proper person. - 2.8.
 The Council will ensure that each application is considered on its individual merits.

-- 2.8.
-In this policy the word "conviction" includes convictions and cautions. - 2.9.
+- 2.9.
+In this policy the word "conviction" includes convictions and cautions. - 2.10.
 In this policy "date sentence has ended" is taken to be the date at which the whole of the period as sentenced by the court has elapsed (and not necessarily the length of time served by the applicant).
 For example, if a sentence is five years imprisonment but the applicant was released after 3 years, the date that the sentence ends will be five years from the date of sentencing.
 If the sentence is amended by a court at a later date, then this new sentence becomes relevant for the purposes of this policy.
-The term "since completion of sentence" is to be construed in a similar way to "date sentence has ended". - 2.10.
+The term "since completion of sentence" is to be construed in a similar way to "date sentence has ended". - 2.11.
 The table below sets out, for various types of offences, how long will need to elapse from the conviction before the person may be considered a fit and proper person: